sethdroberts/mrcnn-text-segmentation/README.md

 If already committed files, will need to migrate.
 Make sure to only migrate the specific file.
 LFS will mess up Jupyter notebooks, etc.

+The models are large, and each time you run them, you create another version.
+You have a 1GB limit.
+Delete unnecessary ones to save space.

 Before committing: